Gromov-Witten theory of root gerbes I: structure of genus $0$ moduli spaces: Introduction

 \subsection{Conventions}

 Unless otherwise mentioned, we work over $\bbC$ throughout this paper.
 By an {\em algebraic stack} we mean an algebraic stack over $\bbC$ in the sense of \cite{Art74}.
 By a {\em Deligne-Mumford stack} we mean an algebraic stack over $\bbC$ in the sense of \cite{DM69}.
 We assume moreover all stacks (and schemes) are quasi-separated, locally noetherian, locally of finite type.
+From time to time we use the notation $x\in X$ to indicate that $x$ is a geometric point of $X$.
 Following \cite{KatoLog}, logarithmic structures are considered on the \'etale site of schemes.
 For the extension of logarithmic structures to stacks, see \cite{OlssLog03}.
-Given a scheme (or a stack )$X$, a geometric point $x$ of $X$, and a sheaf of sets $\clF$ on $X$, according to the standard notation we denote by $\clF_{\overline{x}}$ the stalk of $\clF$ at $x$ in the \'etale topology.
+Given a scheme (or a stack) $X$, a geometric point $x$ of $X$, and a sheaf of sets $\clF$ on $X$, according to the standard notation we denote by $\clF_{\overline{x}}$ the stalk of $\clF$ at $x$ in the \'etale topology.
 A gerbe is an algebraic stack as in \cite{l-mb} Definition 3.15.